 First choose a theme that looks similar to how you want your store to.
 Preferably a theme with built-in styling options.
-For example, the New York theme includes full WooCommerce support plus it comes with front-end point and click styling options (thanks to the included Yellow Pencil CSS editor).
 This way you can easily tweak fonts and colors without having to learn any coding languages.

-Next, checkout this list of the best WooCommerce extensions and add-ons to add a few more features you might want or need to your store.
-Chances are there’s a plugin for the features you want.
+But that’s just one specific example.
+No matter what your needs, chances are there’s a plugin for the features you want.
 Add memberships, discounts, referrals, infinite scrolling and more.
 Just don’t go crazy and install too many plugins – often times you can find one plugin with multiple features you want, and the less plugins you have the less chances there are for a conflict (but that’s just our advice).

 Any Other WooCommerce Tips?

 These were all WooCommerce tips that are sure to help you to create a marvelous WooCommerce store.
+And there are even Shopify to WooCommerce services that you can use if you aren’t already taking advantage of WordPress for your ecommerce store (hint- you should!).
 As you can see, they’re not too complicated and you can certainly handle them even without website building experience.
 So get going and make your eCommerce site better today!

 But before you leave, do you have any questions or other WooCommerce tips to add?
 We’d love to hear from you in the comments below!